-On the 15^{th} of June 1936, after a decade of debate and unsuccessful legislative attempts, Congress approved the 'Commodity Exchange Act' (CEA), in response to the political and public complaints about the practices and economic consequences of futures trading on the exchanges.
-The enactment of the CEA led to the creation of the 'Commodity Exchange Administration' (CEAD) to replace the former GFAD, and introduced several fundamental changes in the regulation of futures markets.
+On $15^{th}$ of June 1936, after a decade of debate and unsuccessful legislative attempts, Congress approved the 'Commodity Exchange Act' (CEA), in response to the political and public complaints about the practices and economic consequences of futures trading on the exchanges.
+The enactment of the CEA led to the creation of the 'Commodity Exchange 200 Administration' (CEAD) to replace the former GFAD, and introduced several fundamental changes in the regulation of futures markets.
 Like its predecessor, the GFA of 1922, the CEA required commodity exchanges to be licensed by the federal authorities as "contract markets".
-It now regulated further agricultural commodities such as butter, eggs, rice, Irish potatoes, mill feeds and cotton, in addition to the grains commodities (wheat, corn, oats, 195 rye, barley, grain sorghum), which were previously subject to regulation13.
+It now regulated further agricultural commodities such as butter, eggs, rice, Irish potatoes, mill feeds and cotton, in addition to the grains commodities (wheat, corn, oats, 205 rye, barley, grain sorghum), which were previously subject to regulation.
 The Act of 1936 was fundamentally designed to, "insure fair practice and honest dealing on the commodity exchanges, and to provide some measure of control over those forms of speculative activity which so often disrupt the markets to the damage of producers and consumers and even the exchanges themselves" (U.S. Congress, House, 1934, p.
-1, as cited in Markham, 1987), and 200 it was a legislative reaction to the Congress's investigations and ensuing conclusion that, "the exchanges had failed utterly in their efforts to achieve self-regulation in the commodity market" (U.S. Congress, House, 1934, p.
+1, as cited in Markham, 1987), and 210 it was a legislative reaction to the Congress's investigations and ensuing conclusion that, "the exchanges had failed utterly in their efforts to achieve self-regulation in the commodity market" (U.S. Congress, House, 1934, p.
 1, as cited in Markham, 1987).
 The CEA prohibited manipulation and further sought to break the fraudulent transactions on the exchanges, such as wash trades, fictitious sales, misleading statements and accommodation trades.
-The new 205 regulatory agency, CEAD, was now authorized to set "position limits", i.e., to restrict the daily trading in futures contracts per speculator, or the maximum position that a speculator could hold or control in any one maturity month (Campbell, 1957; Markham, 1987, 2002; CFTC, 2021b).
+The new regulatory agongy CEAD, was now authorized to set "position limits", i.e., to restrict the as wash trades, fictitious sales, misleading statements and accommodation trades.
+The new regulatory agency, CEAD, was now authorized to set "position limits", i.e., to restrict the daily trading in futures contracts per speculator, or the maximum position that a speculator could hold or control in any one maturity month (Campbell, 1957; Markham, 1987, 2002; CFTC, 2021b).